List of hotel fires in the United States: Pomona Hotel

 On July 7, 1975, a fire broke out in the Pomona Hotel in Portland, Oregon, killing 11 people (initially reported as eight).
 26 were injured, 8 of them critically.
 The alarm was raised about 11 pm when smoke was seen drifting out of a second-story window and a man was hanging from a window; he was later rescued by firemen.
 The extent of the fire was minimal but it created considerable thick smoke, which hampered rescue efforts.
 The fire was ruled arson and a suspect was taken into custody, having been seen at the hotel and purchasing gasoline.

 Hotel Pathfinder

 On January 10, 1976, a fire broke out in the Hotel Pathfinder in Fremont, Nebraska, killing 20 people.
 The fire was fueled by a natural gas leak at the hotel, which caused an explosion that blew out the windows of the hotel and shattered glass as far as nine blocks away.
 A flight instructor and a student pilot flying over the city at the time experienced severe turbulence.
+The hotel was later demolished in February 1977.